-To address the growing problem of diabetes and diabetes complications, especially in underserved communities, and to empower youth in the community to make positive changes in their own lives to prevent chronic illness, we created an innovative course training high school students to become diabetes self-management coaches for their diabetic family members and friends.
-This unique course in which high school students take on the responsibility of helping improve the lives of their family members and friends is designed to give students an important role in community health.
-The goal of the program is to improve the health of diabetes patients as well as empower students and encourage healthy behaviors.
+Our goal is to address the growing problem of diabetes and relate complications, especially in underserved communities, and to empower youth in the community to make positive changes in their own lives to prevent chronic illness.
+This unique and innovative course trains high school students to become diabetes self-management coaches for their diabetic family members and friends.
+The program is designed to give students an important role in community health and to improve the health of diabetes patients as well as empower students and encourage healthy behaviors.

 Each gift will support research in the development and evaluation of school based, health education programs that provide effective, sustainable, and reproducible benefit to students and families in under resourced communities.